Leonidas (chocolate maker): History

+In 1935, after being accused by the police of street trading, he was ordered to sell his products in a store.
+As a result, he rented a room in a building at 58 Boulevard Anspach in Brussels.
 In 1937, he officially registered his brand with the City of Brussels.
-The brand's font and logo were chosen by Basilio Kestekides in honor of the Greek roots of his uncle.
+The brand's font and logo were chosen by Basilio Kestekides in honor of his uncle's Greek roots.
 He used the effigy of the King of Sparta, Leonidas I, who died in the Battle of Thermopylae during his opposition to the Second Persian invasion of Greece.